mugesram/Career-Fair-Manager/README.md

 - **Mobile App Integration**: Extend functionality to a dedicated mobile app.
 - **AI-Powered Scheduling**: Optimize interview slots using machine learning algorithms.

-## 🤝 Contributing

-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/YourFeature`).
-3. Commit changes (`git commit -m 'Add YourFeature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

-Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) and ensure code quality with proper documentation.

 ## 📧 Contact

-For inquiries or support, reach out via GitHub Issues or contact the project lead at [your-email@example.com].
+For inquiries or support, reach out via GitHub Issues or contact the project lead at [mugeshkrish007@gmail.com].

 ## 🌍 Acknowledgments